Dining Hall Menus

 Mr and Mrs Gray cater for every school event – they even come to Doonside on Saturdays throughout the winter months!
 Of Primary 7 pupils undertaking the residential component of the John Muir Award, Mrs Gray says,’most people take a portable camping stove but not Primary 7, they take us!’
 The Grays’s commitment to fresh, homemade cooking aligns with the school͛s healthy eating policy, Eat WELLington.
 Anybody going into the Dining Hall is also guaranteed a warm welcome, a smile and a friendly chat – parents are always welcome for lunch too.
 Please contact the school office in advance to let us know you will be joining us.

 Mr and Mrs Gray design nine week menus which rotate throughout the year and are reviewed at least twice during that period.
 The menus are completely redesigned each academic year.
+To view and download the school’s current menu, please scroll further down this page.

 The following options are available every day with every item prepared in the school’s kitchens on the day it is served:

-A variety of salads, crudités and homemade dressings
+A variety of salads, crudités and homemade dressings.

 As part of their topic on WWII, Primary 7 pupils fast until after their normal lunch hour on a single school day.
 Not having eaten since the night before, they arrive in the school kitchens at 2.00pm where Mrs Gray serves Woolton Pie.
 This pie was widely available in World War II Britain due to rationing and the availability of its inexpensive ingredients (parsnip, turnip, cauliflower, carrot, potato, marmite, and oats).
 The children then make carrot cookies which they take home with them.